 Binge-eating disorder is now recognized as a true disease.
 Binge-eating disorder is characterized by frequent episodes of extreme over-eating, often followed by feelings of guilt.

 The research on sugar addiction is limited, and usually only done on rats.
 We know that sugar does have a strong, direct influence on our dopamine system, which explains why we feel a sense of comfort and pleasure when we eat it.

-Many of you may know my story.
 I struggled a lot with sugar cravings growing up.
 Even as a new dietitian, I would have intense sugar cravings at night, and would eat sugary foods (ice cream is my vice), only to feel ashamed and guilty later on.
-Sugar cravings seem to be more related to habits, behavior, and the other foods we eat throughout the day.
+Sugar cravings seem to be more related to habits, behavior, and other foods we eat throughout the day.
 I felt this to be true with me as well.

 You could say I “saw the light” when I started questioning conventional nutrition guidelines.
 As I started to understand that fat is our friend (good-bye terrible low-fat foods), incorporating protein into every snack, and gave up the so-called “healthy” (junk) foods, I began to feel my cravings diminish.

-Let’s go back to the main question we had: am I addicted to sugar?
+Is sugar addiction real?
 Well, at this time, there’s not enough research to prove that true, physical addiction to sugar is real (when compared to addictive drugs).
-However, binge-eating disorder is a real diagnosis, from which many people in America suffer.
 Although sugar may not be “9 times as addictive as cocaine”, we know that it can definitely have addictive properties.
-You may feel out of control with your cravings, and know that you’re not alone.
-Also know that there is hope.

 “Everything in moderation”.
 You hear it everywhere.
 On the internet, in the healthcare…28 May, 2018